Kevin-Sangeelee/lxd-wordpress/README.md

 This code is simply a generalised version of something I used for my own site.
 There's plenty of room for improvement, so pull-requests are welcome.

+## Forks

+https://github.com/t0mmysm1th/lxd-wordpress Tommy Smith has enhanced this script with more choice in the PHP version via the 3rd party SURY Repository, as well as self-signed SSL/TLS certificates, and some other niceties.
+These changes are particularly suited for deploying development or otherwise internal servers.

 ## License

 This project is licensed under the GNU GPLv2.